 A big difference between Bora Bora and Moorea are the resort options.
 Overwhelmingly, Bora Bora has more resorts to choose from, ranging in quality.
 In Moorea, there are only 2 or 3 big resort options, and the rest of the accommodation options are Airbnbs and guest houses.

 Moorea has a few really incredible resorts that are highly rated and recommended.
 All three of the resorts listed below have overwater bungalows available to book.
-Each of the resorts is located in a different area of the island, offering their own unique views.
+Each of the resorts is located in a different area of the island, offering their own unique panoramic views surrounded by palm trees.

 - Sofitel Kia Ora Moorea Beach Resort